sanyarud/OLED-Clock-with-ESP8266/README.md

 # OLED-Clock-with-ESP8266

-OLED Clock with ESP8266

 This project implements a simple digital clock on an OLED display using an ESP8266 microcontroller.
 The clock fetches time from an NTP server and displays it along with the date and day of the week.
-Getting Started
+## Getting Started
-Prerequisites
+### Prerequisites

-    Arduino IDE installed on your computer.
+* Arduino IDE installed on your computer.
-    ESP8266 board package installed in the Arduino IDE.
+* ESP8266 board package installed in the Arduino IDE.
-    Libraries required:
+## Libraries required:
-        ESP8266WiFi
+* ESP8266WiFi
-        TimeLib
+* TimeLib
-        Wire
+* Wire
-        SSD1306Wire
+* SSD1306Wire
-        OLEDDisplayUi
+* OLEDDisplayUi
-        NTPClient
+* NTPClient
-        WiFiUdp
+* WiFiUdp
-        Timezone
+* Timezone

-Installing
+## Installing

 Open Arduino IDE.
 Go to File > Preferences, and in the "Additional Board Manager URLs" field, add the following URL: http://arduino.esp8266.com/stable/package_esp8266com_index.json.
 Go to Tools > Board > Boards Manager, search for "esp8266" and install the package.
 Go to Sketch > Include Library > Manage Libraries... and install the required libraries listed above.

-Hardware Setup
+## Hardware Setup

 Connect your ESP8266 board to your computer via USB.
 Connect your OLED display to the ESP8266 board using the appropriate pins (refer to your display's datasheet).
 Ensure your display has the correct address set (usually 0x3C).

-Usage
+## Usage

 Open the oled_clock.ino file in Arduino IDE.
 Set your WiFi SSID and password in the ssid and password variables.
 Customize the timezone settings in the myDST and mySTD variables according to your location.
 Upload the code to your ESP8266 board.
 Open the Serial Monitor to monitor the connection process (baud rate: 115200).
 Once connected, the clock will automatically synchronize with the NTP server and display the time on the OLED display.

-Contributing
+## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.